 A little over a year ago, Pink Programming hired our first employee Alice Larsson as our Managing Director.
 Now it’s time for the next step!
-Ellen Hedberg is our second employee, with the role as Head of Communication.
+Ellen Hedberg is our second employee, with the role as Communications and event manager.
 In addition to leading the communications work, she will also be responsible for further developing our code events Pink Programming Sunday.

 Ellen holds a bachelor’s degree in Digital Cultures from Lund University and has been done a lot of volunteer work, for example as Head of Communication at the Academic Society in Lund.
 After a year as a communicator at Region Skåne, she has left her role to dive in to Pink Programming as employee number two.

 Welcome Ellen!
 We have to start with the classic question: how does it feel?

 –Thank you!
 It feels really good.
 It is fun to work in an organization like Pink Programming that knows what it wants and tackles the gender equality issue in the IT industry hands on.

 How did you first hear about Pink Programming?

 –I heard about Pink Programming about three years ago through social media.
 There were a lot people in my network who liked and shared Pink in their feeds and although I never worked in IT, Pink felt like an important initiative that I gladly spread on further.
 Therefore, it feels extra fun to actually be a part of it now!

 What do you look forward to the most with your new role at Pink Programming?